'Biking during sunrise over golden dunes': Why Dubai is among top 10 best cities for cycling

 Chaturvedi also had a suggestion.
 "Cycling should be embraced as a sport, and I recommend that the authorities create or dedicate lanes across all residential communities for cyclists.
 This will promote and encourage more people to take up cycling," he felt.

-Indian expat Rohit Garg, CFO of Al Habtoor Group, while sharing his thoughts on cycling in Dubai, said: "Dubai is not only the best city for cycling, but it also sets the standard for safety and provides world-class amenities such as parking arrangements, lockers, restrooms and emergency support."
+Indian expat Rohit Garg, CFO of Al Habtoor Group, said: "Dubai is not only the best city for cycling, but it also sets the standard for safety and provides world-class amenities such as parking arrangements, lockers, restrooms and emergency support."

 When asked how he would rate Dubai among the top cities for cycling, Garg responded: “I would rate Dubai as a top-tier city for cycling — definitely 10 out of 10."